ryanelferinkPrivate/AI_Final_Project/README.md

 2. Install **Unity (version 6000.0.32f1)**
 3. Install MLAgents
 Make sure you have it installed in the Package Manager: (Unity Project > Window > Package Manager > Unity Registry > Search and install ML Agents)
+4. Please ensure that 'Toggle Ui' within the GameManager object is checked (set to true).

 Complete the steps below in the project directory to install
 ```